mjarkk/filedb/README.md

 ## Limitations
 - You cannot make OR queries nor make complicated number queries like greather than, etc...
-- If you have a slow shitty harddrive this won't work well
+- The db is currently really dependent on the file system so if the fs is shitty or the hardware this db wont work well
+- Every object is stored as json using go's json package so the json field tag will be used what might cause some problems

 ## Get started
 ```go